 As XML becomes pervasive throughout organizations, people are looking for solutions that ensure they do not strand their trusted legacy systems.
 That's why customers like Main Street America Group and MetLife are using HostBridge to help develop end-to-end XML initiatives.

 Faced with an industry-wide push towards straight through processing (STP) and industry requirements for reduced settlement cycles (T+1), financial services providers were among the first to adopt XML as an enterprise-wide standard for exchanging data and integrating systems.
 While there is broad support for XML from database and software vendors, one of the last remaining hurdles is the ability to XML-enable legacy systems such as CICS.
-HostBridge powers financial services providers over
+HostBridge powers financial services providers over that hurdle.

 In the diagram below, an application server invokes HostBridge using HTTP and receives an XML document containing CICS transaction data.
 An XSLT engine on the application server transforms the XML document to any other XML document format.